peepsquest/tutorials/src/pixiIsometric2.md

 var tileMethods = [grass, dirt, water, sand];
 ```

 ## Drawing Tiles

 In an earlier tutorial, flat isometric tiles were drawn from the north corner.
 We quickly see
-an error in this logic.
+an error in that logic.
 Tiles with height (z-direction) seem to float as they are drawn
 from the top instead of the bottom.
 Ooops!

 :::@ --no-capture